khalidme93/IntelligentMobileSystemsTeam5/Hardware Software Design Documentation.md

 }
 ```

 The Arduino uses a state machine to switch between states containing movement, speed and move commands.
 Seen below the first state readDirection.
 Checking of a new command has been sent over serial.
-Expected valid inputs range from 1 to 5 in byte format.
-1 – 4 corresponds to direction and 5 sends gyro information for coordinate calculations.
+Expected valid inputs range from 0 to 5 in byte format.
+0 is used for reseting linedetector and ultrasonic sensore acttivation, 1 – 4 corresponds to direction and 5 sends gyro information for coordinate calculations.
 If none of the previous mentioned inputs are given.
 The **direction** information is asked for again.

 Case **readSpeed** awaits the speed setting.
 Due to Serial communication constraints a value from 0 – 9 is expected. shown in an later part.
 When speed is set, the next state is set to run.